Our mission is to reduce clothing consumption. At the same time, we live off selling clothes. An obvious paradox.

 We sell pretty much every garment without intermediaries.

 A retailer typically needs 50% of what you pay to stay afloat.
 Many brands even have a second intermediary – agents that sell to the retailers.
-That makes for an enormous price pressure on production.
+That east up a big chunk of the profits of a product.

 We sell multiple items before they are produced via "on demand" and "crowdfunding" models.

 The norm is that a company must pay for production before the products are sold.
 That means that the company often has to take out a loan, and we all know how expensive that is.